-The diversity of cultures, tribes, traditions, and festivals is the real beauty of Manipur.
-Gang Nagai is one such cultural festival of the state that brings all the tribal communities together and offers a chance to the locals to have fun.
+The diversity of cultures, tribes, traditions, and festivals are the real beauty of Manipur and the epitome of the same is the Gang Nagai Festival which is one such cultural festival of the state that brings all the tribal communities together and offers a chance to the locals to have fun.

-Gang Nagai festival is celebrated by the Kabui Nagas tribal group of Manipur who waits for a long time to rejoice themselves on this day.
-It is celebrated for five days with a lot of food, dance, and music.
+Gang Nagai festival in Manipur is celebrated by the Kabui Nagas, a tribal group of the state that waits for a long time to celebrate this festival that goes on for five days with a lot of food, dance, and music.

-Usually, the festival is celebrated in the month of December and January every year.
-Locals also claim that this festival is also termed as a significant tourist or winter festival of the state as well.
+Also known as Chakan Gang Ngai, the festival is celebrated in the month of December and January every year.
+Locals claim that this festival is termed as a significant tourist or winter festival of the state as well.

-Food.
+3. Food.
 If you get the opportunity to witness the festival then you must use the opportunity to taste the local delicacies as well.
 Some of the must-try dishes are Chamthong (vegetable stew), Eromba (boiled vegetables and fish), Morok Metpa (chutney), Singju (salad) and Chak Hao Kheer (dessert).